 What is "renter's insurance"?

-Renter's Insurance will cover you financially if you suffer a personal property loss while living in your apartment.
+Renter's Insurance will cover you financially if you suffer a personal property loss while living in your residential unit.
 The cost of Renter's Insurance is quite low.
 You can get more information about the coverage and its cost by choosing our sidebar option "Property Insurance".

 I just got an automobile.
 Is parking available?
 How much does it cost?

 All of our communities have their own designated parking area.
 Parking lots are maintained and operated by the Parking Department.
 Their Web site address is: http://www.uky.edu/Parking/.
 Residents can apply for their parking hangtag on-line.
 Your hangtag will only allow you to park in your community.
 All information about parking at the University (including rates) can be found on this Web site.

 If I have a guest visit, where should they park?